brianneville/c_threadpool/README.md

 # C threadpool
-# trying to create a threadpool using C
+trying to create a threadpool using C compile with cc main.c c_threadpool.c -o run -lpthread